david-mark-llc/jessie/README.md

 	--mangle             Mangle the generated output via UglifyJS --beautify           Output beautified JS
-	--root [path]        the folder that jessie functions are located in --no-wrap            Don'nt wrap the built file with the header/footer file contents --exports <list>     A comma separated list of internal functions to export (default: [isHostMethod, isHostObjectProperty]) --header [path]      The header file
+	--root [path]        the folder that jessie functions are located in --exports <list>     A comma separated list of internal functions to export (default: [isHostMethod, isHostObjectProperty]) --header [path]      The header file
 	--footer [path]      The footer file